 Some smaller permanent life insurance policies may not require a medical exam.
 These include final expense insurance, guaranteed-issue life insurance, and simplified-issue life insurance.

 Some insurers offer wellness programs to encourage policyholders to engage in healthy activities and behaviors, such as getting annual checkups, quitting smoking, and maintaining a healthy weight.
-These programs offer financial incentives, such as discounts on premiums, cash rewards, and gift cards for participating in qualifying activities.
+These programs often offer financial incentives, such as discounts on premiums, cash rewards, and gift cards for participating in qualifying activities.
 This can help you save money on life insurance and live a healthier, happier life in the process.

 Life insurance may cost more for people with diabetes and require additional consideration, but you can still qualify for many policies.
 Plus, you can minimize the increased premiums by leading a healthy lifestyle, shopping for quotes, and demonstrating to your insurer that you work hard to manage your diabetes.

 At Aflac, we understand people of all health backgrounds need access to coverage for their loved ones.
-We have various life insurance policies with and without medical exams for people with diabetes, and can work with you to provide the coverage you need.
+We have various life insurance policies with and without medical exams for people with diabetes, and can work with you to help provide the coverage you need.
 Chat with an agent today to learn more about your options and get a quote.